goauthentik/authentik/website/docs/add-secure-apps/flows-stages/bindings/index.md

 Bindings are an important part of authentik; the majority of configuration options are set in bindings.

-Bindings are analyzed by the Flow Plan.
+Bindings are analyzed by the Flow Plan, which starts with the flow, then assesses all of the bound policies, and then runs them in order to build out the plan.

 It's important to remember that bindings are instantiated objects themselves, and conceptually can be considered as the "connector" between two components.
 This is why you might read about "binding a binding", because technically, a binding is "spliced" into another binding, in order to intercept and enforce the criteria defined in the second binding.